 “Now I lay me down to sleep.
 God bless Mommy and Daddy, make my brothers stop pestering me, and please, please, please, don’t let Elvis Presley marry anyone until I grow up!”

 In 1960, at eight-years-old, my first true love was the King himself and this intense infatuation inspired my initial negotiating with the Almighty.
 As a little girl in a devout Catholic family, I was taught that God always answers the prayers of sweet children.
 So, I made sure I was uber sweet.

-“Dear God,” I’d pray.
-“I promise to be a good girl for the rest of my life if You grant me this one wish…” Even though those prayers fell on deaf ears, (Elvis found another “hunk of burning love” in the form of Priscilla), I never gave up bartering.
+“Dear God,” I went on.
+“I promise to be a good girl for the rest of my life if YOU grant me this one wish…” But even though those prayers fell on deaf ears, as Elvis found another “hunk of burning love” in the form of Priscilla, I never gave up practicing my negotiation skills.

-Years later, my budding sexuality took me far from the unattainable superstar to the handsome boy sitting next to me in religion class.
-Again I’d pray, “Ok God, this one’s really it!
-Please make him notice me.”
-Yet my prayers seemed to dance on the wind like a delicate feather being tossed about with no place to land.
+Years later, as my budding sexuality took me far from the unattainable superstar to the cute boy sitting next to me in religion class, I continued.
+He seemed more attainable.